top of page

 Admission:

-Admission to the Museums are FREE – but donations are always appreciated.
-Special events and activities may have a fee.
+FREE – but donations are always appreciated.
+Special research requests or activities may have a fee.

 Museum Contact: